arbmf/LimGen/README.md

 ### Dataset License

-The dataset in this repository, located in the `Datasets` folder, is licensed under the Creative Commons 4.0 BY (Attribution) license.
+The dataset in this repository, located in the `Datasets` folder, is licensed by ACL Anthology under the Creative Commons 4.0 BY (Attribution) license.
 For detailed information, please refer to the `LICENSE` file available in this folder.

 Each folder contains its respective license file for more details.